dosbox-staging/dosbox-staging/website/docs/releases/windows.md

 ### Windows 7

+The official distribution packages only support Windows 7 up to version 0.80.1.

 For 64-bit Windows 7, use the 64-bit MSVC build.
 It can be optionally selected in the [installer][0_80_1_x64_INSTALLER] and is also available as a [portable ZIP archive][0_80_1_x64_ZIP].